davemacdo/Composition-Curriculum/Comp I Class/Final Listening Review Guide.md

 - Debussy: Prelude No. 4 from Book I (1910-11)
 - Debussy: _Syrinx_ (1913)
 - Lutosławski: _Concerto for Orchestra_, mvt.
 1 (1945)
-- Messiaen: _Quartet for the End of Time_ Mvt.
-3 "Abyss of the birds" and Mvt.
+- Messiaen: _Quartet for the End of Time_ mvt.
+3 "Abyss of the birds" and mvt.
 6 "Dance of the Furies for Seven Trumpets" (1941)
-- Ravel: String Quartet in F, Mvt.
-II (1902-03)
+- Ravel: String Quartet in F, mvt.
+2 (1902-03)
 - Reich: _Clapping Music_ (1972)
 - Reich: _Tehillim_ (1981)
 - Reich: _Violin Phase_ (1967)